-- (a) Identify as closed to mineral leasing; - (b) Identify as closed to mineral material sales; - (c) Identify as Rights-of Way avoidance areas for all ROWs; - (d) Designate as OHV Closed areas; - (e) Designate as VRM Class II, unless a more stringent overlapping designation (e.g., WSR or PCNST Corridor) exists. - (f) Livestock grazing and the activities and facilities that support a grazing program may be permitted to continue at the same level and degree after initial authorization; (g) Prohibit new structures unrelated to preserving wilderness characteristics; and (h) Retain in Federal ownership. - (g) Prohibit new structures unrelated to preserving wilderness characteristics; and - (h) Retain in Federal ownership.
+- (a) Identify as closed to mineral leasing; - (b) Identify as closed to mineral material sales; - (c) Identify as Rights-of Way avoidance areas for all ROWs; - (d) Designate as OHV Closed areas; - (e) Designate as VRM Class II, unless a more stringent overlapping designation (e.g., WSR or PCNST Corridor) exists. - (f) Livestock grazing and the activities and facilities that support a grazing program may be permitted to continue at the same level and degree after initial authorization; - (g) Prohibit new structures unrelated to preserving wilderness characteristics; and - (h) Retain in Federal ownership.